Health and social care - Frequently asked questions

 Examine possibilities of:

-- opening doors and / or windows or use of extractor fans
+• opening doors and/or windows or use of extractor fans

-- smoking next to an open door / window
+• smoking next to an open door/window

-- designating smoking areas, eg the kitchen
+• designating smoking areas, for example the kitchen

 Consider educating those being cared for.
 Smokers may be prepared to risk their own lives, but be more concerned about the damage they might cause others.

-Employees carrying out work in care homes / premises
+Employees carrying out work in care homes/premises

-Employers should consider drawing up a policy to limit ETS at work.
+Employers should consider drawing up a policy to limit environmental tobacco smoke at work.
 There is the added complication of the care home not only being a workplace, but also where users of the service should have certain freedoms, as if in their own home.
 Full consultation with users of the care service is highly desirable.
 Employees and service users are more likely to accept a policy if they feel they have been properly consulted.

 (Note: There is no legal obligation for care homes to offer designated smoking rooms if they do not wish to do so, and many care homes may not permit smoking in residents' own rooms for safety reasons.
 You should also consider the impact of second-hand smoke on non-smoking residents and staff.)